BitcoinDesign/Guide/guide/glossary/node.md

 ## Block data management

-Based on use case and context, some nodes are very thorough and store and verify the complete blockchain, while others are optimized for efficiency and may accept slight security and privacy tradeoffs.
+Based on use case and context, some nodes are very thorough and store and verify the complete Bitcoin blockchain, while others are optimized for efficiency and may accept slight security and privacy tradeoffs.

 #### Full nodes

-Full nodes are Bitcoin clients that fully verify and enforce the rules of the Bitcoin network.
+A Full nodes is Bitcoin software that fully verifies and enforce the rules of the Bitcoin network.
 An example of a rule is that there will never be more than 21 million bitcoin.

 <div class="center" markdown="1">